 Bears and people

-- Bears are a major consideration for all Yukoners when going outdoors, staying at a cabin, or camping for the weekend.
-Bear spray should be carried even close to the city, as bears are found in a variety of habitats.
+- Bears are a major consideration for all Yukoners when going outdoors, staying at a cabin or camping for the weekend.
+Carry bear spray even close to the city, as bears are found in a variety of habitats.

-- All garbage and food waste should be kept in a secure shed or bears will be attracted by the possibility of a free meal.
+- Keep all garbage and food waste in a secure way or bears will be attracted by the possibility of a free meal.

 - Review of Grizzly Bear monitoring and mortality management in the Yukon (2022)

 - Grizzly Bear population in the Southern Lakes region 2012–13: Final report on population analysis (2017)